-A strong brand means you can avoid headhunter fees.
+A strong brand means fewer headhunter fees.

 Top firms can spend hundreds of thousands of dollars in recruiting fees every time they bring in a new partner.
-I can almost guarantee that a larger firm that’s spending millions of dollars per year on headhunter fees could get a significantly better return on those dollars if they invested it in brand-building in the legal community.
-And building a quality brand is an investment in the firm that lingers for years, as the marketplace’s perception is changed for the long term.
+I can almost guarantee that a larger firm that’s spending millions of dollars per year on headhunter fees could get a significantly better return on those dollars if they invested more of it in brand-building, particularly in the legal community.
+And building a quality brand is an investment in the firm that lingers for many years, as the marketplace’s perception is changed for the long term.
 Paying a recruiter for a one-off hire isn’t building anything for the future; it’s just wrangling another good lawyer.

-Big firms need their own in-house Joe Flom, a marketing professional (not one of your lawyers) singularly focused on making the firm a must-use organization.
+Big firms need their own in-house Joe Flom, a marketing professional (not one of your lawyers) who is singularly focused on making the firm a must-use organization.
 Someone must be in charge of persuading the top laterals that their fortunes would be greatly enhanced if they left the brand-name firm where they’re currently working to join this amazing new organization.
-Someone in the firm must have the mission of convincing the marketplace that the lawyers at the firm are worth paying more for.
+Someone in the firm must have the mission of convincing the business marketplace that the lawyers at the firm are worth paying more for.

 That’s what a skilled CBO can help accomplish.
 The major corporations understand this and are desperately focused on building and maintaining their brands.
 It’s why people pay extra for fungible Marlboro cigarettes or Nike shoes, or drink Coke rather than Pepsi, regardless of the results of objective taste tests.